TheDataStation/solo/README.md

 If possible, use solid state drive (SSD).
 Disk storage should be more than 300 G if you want to try all data released.

 ### 1.2.
 Prepare enviroment
+a) Make sure Conda is installed
-a) Install Conda from https://docs.conda.io/en/latest/
+   Type 'conda' in terminal, if "command not found", install Conda from https://docs.conda.io/en/latest/

 b) Make sure the repository directory "solo" in an empty work directory <work_dir>

    A lot of data and other code will be downloaded to <work_dir>.
 If <work_dir> has other child directories, there may be some collisions.
-After <work_dir> is created, move the "open_table_discovery" directory in <work_dir>
+After <work_dir> is created, move the "solo" directory in <work_dir>

 c) Create a new session using *tmux* or *screen*
    ```   bash